-

 Edwin Guillermo Viales Mora

 So Young Chang works as Data and Knowledge Officer at IOM’s Global Migration Data Analysis Centre in Berlin.
-Her primary responsibility is supporting the management of the Knowledge Platform and the Connection Hub as part of the capacity-building mechanism of the Global Compact for Migration.
-So Young holds a Master’s of Development Studies from the Graduate Institute in Geneva and a Bachelor’s of Arts in International Relations from the University of British Columbia.
+Her primary responsibility is supporting the management of the Migration Network Hub as part of the capacity-building mechanism of the Global Compact for Migration.
+So Young recently defended her PhD in Sociology from Bielefeld University on the topic of policies regarding migrant care work.
+She also holds a Master’s of Development Studies from the Graduate Institute in Geneva and a Bachelor’s of Arts in International Relations from the University of British Columbia.
 She has lived, studied, and worked in Korea, Canada, Mexico, Turkey, Taiwan, Singapore, Switzerland, and Germany.
-Most recently, she was a Research Fellow at the German Institute for Global and Area Studies (GIGA) where she was part of the “Every Immigrant Is an Emigrant” project, which looks comparatively at migration policy indicators across 32 cases in Asia, Europe, and Latin America.
-She is currently finishing her doctoral dissertation in Sociology at Bielefeld University on the topic of domestic worker migration.
+Most recently, she was a Research Fellow at the German Institute for Global and Area Studies (GIGA), where she is currently an Associate.

 So Young Chang